Rakeela/dragora-notes/2021-4-8-Seventy-Eighth.md

 If humanity *is* telepathic, Brooke might be an innocent telepath who never deserved how much I came to hate her.
 She *always* presented herself as doing what she thought I wanted her to do.
 Not only that, I discovered that I *could* influence her behavior her by influencing what she thought I wanted her to do.
 Kistaro says that she was being manipulative, but...
 I still wonder.
 Even though I found her behavior bafflingly inappropriate, I think it's possible that she was being sincere and trying to be a good sister to me.
 Especially if humans have some undiscovered telepathic capacity.

 ---
+I wish there was a game like Ring Fit, which uses the ring but *not* the leg straps, and which relies on a substantial "honor system" component...
+Actually, I guess I'm wishing I had exercise tapes that used the ring prop.
+It makes me feel like I know where my hands are supposed to go.
+Hands: actually kind of awkward.
+Dexterous quadrupeds make more sense to me, but then I guess they *would*, as a [[dragon]].
+Rawr!

+---
 Back to [[day-post-archive]]